 - Tight-knit wool

-Fabrics that are thin, knitted, stretchy, and/or skin-tight are much easier for mosquitoes to bite through.
-Examples include:
+Fabrics that are thin, knitted, stretchy, or skin-tight are much easier for mosquitoes to bite through, such as:

 - Thin cotton

-So What Kind of Clothing Should You Wear?
+So What Types of Clothing Will Protect You From Mosquitoes?

 So the first thing to do is to follow the EPA’s suggestion of wearing long-sleeve shirts, long pants, and socks to cover up as much skin as possible.
 Covering up makes you less attractive to mosquitoes, compelling them to look elsewhere for easier targets.

-If you’re planning to spend a lot of time outdoors, or if you live in a particularly mosquito-infested area, then opt for clothing made with thick, tightly-woven fabrics like the ones we discussed above.
-Anything that you can’t thread a piece of hair through — like denim jeans, for example — is impenetrable to mosquitoes.
+If you’re planning to spend a lot of time outdoors, or if you live in a particularly mosquito-infested area, then opt for clothing made with thick, tightly-woven fabrics like the ones listed above.
+Anything that you can’t thread a piece of hair through (like denim jeans, for example) is impenetrable to mosquitoes.

 Loose-fitting clothing also protects against mosquito bites.
 Large folds and creases help prevent the mosquitoes’ proboscises from reaching your skin.